Nick is 23 year old photographer and filmmaker specialising in Natural History and Travel.

-With a background in graphics, animation, zoology and conservation, I now combine my interests, skills and experiences in natural history TV with a particular interest in conservation related projects.
+With a background in animation, zoology and conservation (MSc.)
+I now combine my interests specialising in natural history TV.

-Starting out in animation, I have a story telling background and had my first film screened on Yorkshire television.
-I later retrained and have been involved with wildlife research and conservation for over 10 years including working abroad, in the UK, in the office and in remote field conditions.
-My diverse background has given me a varied portfolio of skills along with a strong network of contacts.
+Starting out in animation, I have a storytelling background.
+I then retrained and worked in wildlife research and conservation for over 10 years including working abroad, in the UK and in both office and remote field conditions.
+My diverse background has given me a varied portfolio of skills along with a strong network of wildlife contacts around the world.

 I am a self-shooting AP and underwater stills photographer with my HSE Part IV Scuba qualification.

 I'm very experienced at setting up shoots overseas and capable of working alone.
 I've worked on a variety of TV programmes from sensitive, investigative human-interest documentaries to adventure/wildlife subjects.

 I've worked for Tigress Productions, Diverse TV, Granada, RDF to name a few and made programmes for the BBC, ITV, Channel 4 and Discovery Channel among others.

 My photography has been published in magazines all around the world including Time Magazine, I exhibit regularly and I have a book published on Humpback Whales.

 Sarah is an experienced researcher who has turned her passion for nature into her career.
 With a Zoology degree and a Masters in Conservation she has an in depth understanding of a wide range of natural history subjects.

 She has worked through all stages of the production process and has developed skills in self shooting, directing, editing, archiving, development and sound as well as undertaking excellent research.